duanjp8617/nfvactor/README.md

 NFVactor
 =========

+This repository contains the source code of NFVactor.
+The detailed architecture of NFVactor is decribed in paper: https://ieeexplore.ieee.org/document/8633371.

-This is the source code for NFVactor.
-It contains the source code of the runtime (in ./runtime directory) and several scripts (in ./eval/scripts directory) for 4 important demos.
+The source code includes the runtime (in ./runtime directory) and several scripts (in ./eval/scripts directory) for 4 important demos.

 Currently, the supported OS is only Ubuntu 16.04.